Dementia Research Leader Fellowship

 - (optional), PhD studentship fees, and stipend to fund one student (see PhD studentship cost), OR equivalent funds towards research support staff salary

 All costs must be justified.
+See our applicant guidance for more details.

 All applicants must be eligible to work in the UK and the host institution must be in the UK.